aurelilia/gamelin/README.md

 ##### Reaches gameplay, heavy issues
 - Pokemon Blue (Global, 1996, Game Freak)
-    - Game display some garbage on boot, then regular GF logo
+    - Game display some garbage instead of copyrights on boot, then regular GF logo and intro
-    - Intro cutscene plays mostly normal, Pokemon on title screen are black squares
+    - Intro plays normal, Pokemon on title screen are black squares
     - Graphics are very glitchy in general:
         - Window is unimplemented, all text boxes invisible
         - A lot of screens just display white (Oak intro cutscene, battle...)
-        - Some areas have weird "shifts" in their tile map
     - Playable until first rival fight, blindly spamming A in battle does not work (game seems to play the "asleep" sound effect for both parties after first turn?)

 ##### Does not reach gameplay/not playable
 - Tetris DX (Global, 1998, Nintendo)
+    - Game briefly displays garbage on boot
-    - Title screen only allows selecting "Entry", pressing A loads an empty tetris field and hangs
+    - Title screen only allows selecting "Entry", pressing A/Start loads an empty tetris field and hangs (although reset button combo still works)

 - Super Mario Land (Global, Nintendo)
     - Title screen works